Rob Ford is dead.

 "A dedicated man of the people, Councillor Ford spent his life serving the citizens of Toronto."

 Ford's death is a complicated one to process.
 He was a man with a young family.
 He was a hand-shaking, back-patting politician hiding a very ugly dark side.
 At the height of his global infamy, he was our human meme.

-Ask any Torontonian what they will remember about Ford and you'll get a dozen different answers.
-Ask anyone outside of Toronto about how they remember about Ford and you'll get one answer.
+Ask any Torontonian what he or she will remember about Ford, and you'll get a dozen different answers.
+Ask anyone outside of Toronto about how he or she will remember Ford, and you'll get one answer.

 So, how do you sum up a life like Rob Ford's?

 Was he the authentic man on the street that Ford Nation adored, a sympathetic figure who desperately craved respect from his hard-ass father and belittling big brother?
 Was he the drunken class clown who needed booze to feel at home at a party?
 Or was he a darker figure, a pathological liar and a nasty, racist drunk who was a lousy husband and father?

 The simple answer is that he was all of the above.

 As my colleague from VICE News, Natalie Alcoba, wrote: "Ford was always a survivor, always managed to stay in the political game through pure force of personality, although his wounds were nearly always self-inflicted."